Lasorda, fiery Hall of Fame Dodgers manager, dies at 93 - WHIZ News

-LOS ANGELES (AP) — Tommy Lasorda, the fiery Hall of Fame manager who guided the Los Angeles Dodgers to two World Series titles and later became an ambassador for the sport he loved during his 71 years with the franchise, has died.
-He was 93.
+“He always said he wanted 2 things, to live to be 100 and to see another championship brought to the city of LA,” Dodgers third baseman Justin Turner tweeted.
+“Although he fought like hell to hit triple digits, I couldn’t be more proud to know he got to see the Dodgers on top again, where he knew we belonged.”

-The Dodgers said Friday that he had a heart attack at his home in Fullerton, California.
-Resuscitation attempts were made on the way to a hospital, where he was pronounced dead shortly before 11 p.m.
-Thursday.
+The Dodgers’ Hall of Fame manager died Thursday night after having a heart attack at his home in Fullerton, California, the team said Friday.
+Lasorda was 93.

-Lasorda had a history of heart problems, including a heart attack in 1996 that ended his managerial career and another in 2012 that required him to have a pacemaker.

 He had just returned home Tuesday after being hospitalized since Nov.
 8 with heart issues.

-Lasorda attended the Dodgers’ Game 6 victory over the Tampa Bay Rays on Oct.
-27 in Texas that clinched the team’s first World Series title since 1988.
+Lasorda had a history of heart problems, including a heart attack in 1996 that hastened the end of his managerial career and another in 2012 that required him to have a pacemaker.

 “It feels appropriate that in his final months, he saw his beloved Dodgers win the World Series for the first time since his 1988 team,” commissioner Rob Manfred said.